 In his practice, he strives to inhabit the roles described in his book The Finest Traditions of My Calling: One Physician’s Search for the Renewal of Medicine, which asks how he and his fellow practitioners can restore patients to health through person-centered care.

-As an associate professor in the University of Colorado’s department of psychiatry, he developed an award-winning curriculum for interviewing patients, which evolved into The Pocket Guide to the DSM-5 Diagnostic Exam.
-He believes a diagnostic exam begins with forming a therapeutic alliance in shared pursuit of health.
+As an associate professor in the University of Colorado’s Psychiatry Department, he developed an award-winning curriculum for interviewing patients, which evolved into The Pocket Guide to the DSM-5 Diagnostic Exam.
+A diagnostic exam begins with forming a therapeutic alliance in shared pursuit of health, which improves health outcomes for patients and decreases burnout for practitioners.
 With national leaders in child and geriatric psychiatry, he published textbooks for the care of both children and older adults with mental illness which teach this approach.

 The people he meets as patients are often at the loneliest moment of their lives, hospitalized after a suicide attempt or a psychotic episode.
 Drawing on these moments, he co-organized an international conference, Walking Together, on the responsibilities communities have towards persons with severe and persistent mental illness.
 He was subsequently a member of the American Psychiatric Association committee which prepared Mental Health: A Guide for Faith Leaders, a resource for faith communities.